Adolf Lehmann: India

 In 1898 he moved to India to set up the department of agriculture in Mysore State.
 Lehmann's appointment, initially for five years, was based on the recommendations of the Voelcker commission to the government of India.
 Among his achievements were the establishment of rigorous experimental techniques based on pot cultures, field plots, and developing chemical assays for phosphorus in plant and animal matter (including studies on the nutritive value of "famine foods").
 He studied soil fertility, and conducted research on improving the process of converting sugarcane juice to sugar (reducing losses by neutralizing with lime before boiling), treating water for drinking, and in paper making.
 In 1908, as his appointment term ended, shortly after the death of his wife, the Government of Mysore decided not to renew the position of Agricultural Chemist.
 He also worked with coffee planters in attempts to improve the quality and yield of coffee.
 The Planters' Association resolved in a meeting "That this Association deplores the retrograde policy of the Mysore Government with regard to agriculture by which the services of Dr Lehmann are lost to the Province.
 It desires to place on record its high appreciation of the valuable services rendered to the planting industry by Dr. Lehmann."
 Lehmann was quoted by the planters as saying - "what you need is experiment, and experiment, and experiment."
+The position of agricultural chemist was filled later by Dr. B. Narasimha Iyengar who was also trained in the University of Göttingen.